-We are aware it can be a real pain in the neck having to struggle with dead PDFs - scans of documents whose characters cannot be recognised by translation tools, particularly when their format is complex.
-In these situations, remember that it would always be advisable to decide if it is acceptable to receive the documents in a different format.
+We are aware that it can be a real pain in the neck to struggle with dead PDFs-scans of documents whose characters cannot be recognised by translation tools, particularly when their format is complex.
+In these situations, remember that it's always a good idea to advise your translator that it would be acceptable to receive the documents in a different format.